kyma-project/kyma/components/function-controller/design/subresources_templates_proposal.md

 ### Upgrades and Backward Compatibility

-The proposed changes should not cause any backward compatibility issues with _existing_ v1alpha2 functions created before releasing these changes.
-Worst case upgrade scenario should not be more than triggering a function rebuild due to Spec changes in the function and/or it's sub resources.
+The proposed changes must not cause any backward compatibility issues with _existing_ v1alpha2 Functions created before releasing these changes.
+Worst case upgrade scenario should not be worse than triggering a Function rebuild due to specification changes in the Function and its subresources.

 ### Kyma Cli/Busola Support